damko/asciidoc-example/README.md

 The file `source.adoc` contains some `asciidoc examples` taken from the reference guide.

-The file `asciidoc_examples.pdf` is the rendeerd output of the source file.
+The file `asciidoc_examples.pdf` is the rendered output of the source file.

+If you click on `source.adoc` here in this repo you see the live *HTML* rendering performed by Github.
+Github supports asciidoc inside any repo and inside the Wiki but not inside Github Pages (because the jekill plugin for asciidoc is not supported, somehow)

 ## References: